 Quality training will help your agents become confident and decisive.
 But language is also important.
 After patiently listening to a customer, encourage agents to speak in a strong, steady tone and ask direct questions.
 When writing messages, they should use definite language and avoid phrases like ‘maybe’ or ‘I think’.

-Tenacity is one the most sought-after customer service skills, particularly for those managing a remote customer support team.
+Tenacity is one of the most sought-after customer service skills, particularly for those managing a remote customer support team.

 Those with tenacity are results-driven and motivated.
 They are willing to go above and beyond to please customers and are often behind the amazing customer service stories which appear in the news.